ahmedcodein/word_guesser/README.md

 #### 2.4.1.
 Game Logic

 The major part of the planing is related to crafting an initial logic of the game.
-One approach of course is to use a flow chart.
+One approach, of course, is to use a flow chart.
 The author, however, decides to develop a what might be considered to be a simplistic Pseudocode.
-The reason is that by writing such Pseudocode although not sophisticated by any standard, four paramount purposes are served, these are:
+The reason is that by writing such Pseudocode although not sophisticated by any standard, four paramount purposes can be served, these are:

 1. Helping the author to comprehend the general logic of the game.
 2. Helping the author to build a mental structure of the entire game.
 This aids the author to write the code with modularity in mind (let this modularity be functions or classes) with each module as simple as possible.
 3. Helping the author to correct any misperception about how the author thinks the program would behave and how it would actually behave when the code runs.
-4. Helping the author to practice the art of creating a standard Pseudocodes as early as possible in his software development journey.
+4. Helping the author to practice the art of creating a standard Pseudocodes as early as possible in his learning journey.

-This Pseudocode, however, represents the core of the game logic only.
+This Pseudocode represents the core of the game logic only.
 The final code, and only if the time allows, may include additional modules, e.g. for game decorations etc.
 Any additional code will have been written in the final stages of the implementation shall not be included in this Pseudocode.
 Nevertheless, any change that has a direct impact on the core of the game logic is planned be updated here.

 ###### Word Guesser Pseudocode